Madeon: 2016–2017: Shelter

-2018–present: Good Faith
+2018–23: Good Faith

 On 13 November 2017, Leclercq announced that he would be releasing his next project in 2018.
 Further hints about the project were not officially revealed until 20 August 2018, when Leclercq's creative director was interviewed via a Madeon-inspired podcast called the Pixel Empire Podcast.

 On 30 January 2018, Leclercq stated on his Instagram and Twitter that he had moved to the United States to finish his upcoming album.
 On 20 March 2019, Leclercq announced his new live show would debut on Lollapalooza 2019.
 He stated this would not be a DJ set but rather a new live show; fans will be expecting new music.

 Later that year, on 28 May 2019, Leclercq announced that he would be releasing a new song on 29 May 2019 through a new website, goodfaith.world.
 On 29 May 2019, the goodfaith.world website was updated with a video previewing the new song, titled "All My Friends", along with locations of record stores in four cities: Los Angeles, New York, Ålesund, and Nantes.
 Each record store was issued two copies of the new single on clear 7" vinyl.
 On 30 May 2019, the full official audio was released on YouTube.

 On 10 July 2019, Leclercq premiered the first episode of Good Faith Radio (Beats Radio on Apple Music), where he officially played and released his next single, "Dream Dream Dream".
 Along with the single, he played tracks by other artists, including some sent by his own fans accompanied by fan-made art.
 He described the radio show as "...a space I want us to share, I want to introduce you to my favorite things and showcase some of the amazing music and art you create."
 Along with the radio premiere, it was released on music streaming platforms and a visualizer video was released on YouTube.

 The Good Faith Live tour was premiered at Lollapalooza 2019, followed by headlining shows in London, Amsterdam, and Paris.
 A longer North American leg started on 30 October in Vancouver and ended on 14 December in Austin, followed by an Australian tour as part of FOMO Festival in January 2020.

 On 29 October 2019, Leclercq revealed that Good Faith would be released on 15 November 2019.
 In an interview with NPR Music, Leclercq said the album was based on his relationship to joy and his mental health: "I wanted to make music that was celebratory but that hinted at the fact that that joy had to have been reclaimed and fought for a little bit."

 Madeon worked again with Lady Gaga on the track "911" from her 2020 studio album, Chromatica.